instaloader/instaloader/docs/basic-usage.rst

 .. py:currentmodule:: instaloader

 The options :option:`--post-filter` and :option:`--storyitem-filter`
-allows to specify criterias that posts or story items have to meet to be downloaded.
+allows to specify criteria that posts or story items have to meet to be downloaded.
 If not given, all posts are downloaded.

 The filter string must be a